Aeonovyli/aeonovyli.github.io/page3.md

 ##### • Scratch3 profile, [knaTZB](https://scratch.mit.edu/users/knaTZB/)
 ##### • Wikipedia profile, [Aeonovyli](https://en.wikipedia.org/wiki/User:Aeonovyli)

-### Recently I decided to start changing my usernames to Aeonovyli, which is unique to me.
+Recently I decided to start changing my usernames to Aeonovyli, which is unique to me.
-### These profiles are ranked by how often I use them.
+These profiles are ranked by how often I use them.
 Have fun looking me up!

 <nav class="nav">
 <a href="/">Home</a>
+<a href="/page1">Interests</a>
 <a href="/page2">Contact me</a>
 <a href="/page4">Eiriaoloth</a>
 <a href="/page5">BZFlag map editor</a>